Soccer-Klopp expects punishment after Spurs celebration, comments on referee

-May 2 (Reuters) - Liverpool boss Juergen Klopp said he expects to be punished for his behaviour on the touchline during Sunday's 4-3 win over Tottenham Hotspur as well as for his post-match comments on referee Paul Tierney.
+May 2 (Reuters) - Liverpool boss Juergen Klopp said he expects to be punished for his behaviour during Sunday's 4-3 win over Tottenham Hotspur as well as for his post-match comments on referee Paul Tierney, with England's FA charging the German manager later on Tuesday.

 Klopp was handed a yellow card for celebrating Diogo Jota's 94th-minute winner by running towards the fourth official John Brooks at Anfield, where the German also injured himself in the process.